by-jp/www.byjp.me/content/photos/instagram/i7ublzkrfxxhgluzebcel4vxhq/index.md

 - imported
 - from-instagram
 ---
-Christmas morning hike up Lion's Head - now that's how to start a day\!
+Christmas morning hike up Lion's Head - now that's how to start a day!